 - You can do a Y Chromosome test between a grandfather and his grandson

-- You can do a test of Chromosome X between a grandmother and her granddaughter
+- You can test the Chromosome X between a grandmother and her granddaughter

 - You can do a mitochondrial DNA test between a grandmother and her grandchildren (boy, girl)